Skip to main content

 • measure, shape and cut materials like wood and metal

-• build wooden structures using power and hand tools
+• build wooden structures using hand and power tools

 • assemble pre-made metal frames, scaffolding and platforms

-• quality check casts to make sure shape and measurements are correct
+• check formwork to make sure the shape and measurements are correct

-• once set, take formwork apart to be reused
+• once concrete has set, take formwork apart to be reused

 Working environment